 If you have diabetes, self-testing your blood sugar (blood glucose) can be an important tool in managing your treatment plan and preventing long-term complications of diabetes.
-Blood sugar tests are performed with a portable electronic device that measures sugar levels in a small drop of your blood.
+You can test your blood sugar at home with a portable electronic device (glucose meter) that measures sugar level in a small drop of your blood.

 Blood sugar testing — or self-monitoring blood glucose — provides useful information for diabetes management.
 It can help you: